vishalbelsare/latigo/README.md

 # Now we can tell aks to focus on one particular cluster
 az aks get-credentials --overwrite-existing --resource-group gordotest28 --name gordotest28 --admin
 ```
-*NOTE: Here we used "gordotest28" as a placeholder for the actual cluster name that you will get from Gordo team (it may change dayly/weekly what cluster that is usable)*
+*NOTE: Here we used "gordotest28" as a placeholder for the actual cluster name that you will use.
+Please ask Gordo team which cluster that is recommende for use*

 ### Select context
 Now that we have selected which cluster to work with we can start sending commands to it with kubectl